 Home-schooled students may be admitted to an associate or certificate program if the student is at least 18 years old, holds a GED, graduated from a state-sponsored correspondence program with a high school diploma, or with the approval of the director of admissions.

 Qualified applicants will receive a letter of acceptance once all items are received and evaluated.
-Qualified applicants who are in their last year of high school or are attending another college will receive conditional acceptance.
-Acceptance becomes final when the Office of Admissions and the Registrar receives official transcripts showing the student has satisfactorily completed all work in progress and that high school seniors have graduated.
-Acceptance to UAF is final only when the Office of Admissions and the Registrar has approved all necessary credentials.
+Qualified applicants who are in their last year of high school or are attending another college will receive incomplete acceptance.
+Acceptance becomes final when the Office of Admissions receives official transcripts showing the student has satisfactorily completed all work in progress and that a high school diploma or GED has been earned.
+Acceptance to UAF is final only when the Office of Admissions has approved all necessary credentials.

 For additional program-specific application requirements, please see program descriptions.